zapabob/ROCm/README.md

 Heterogeneous System Architecture for APUs, including the new AMDGPU driver, the Kernel Fusion Driver (KFD), the HSA+ Runtime and an LLVM based compilation stack for the building of key language support.
-This support starts with AMD’s FIJI Family of dGPU, but support is planned to expand in the future to include future ASICS.
+This support starts with AMD’s FIJI Family of dGPU, but support is planned to expand to include future ASICS.

 ### The Latest ROCm Platform - ROCm 1.0
-The latest tested version of the drivers, tools, libraries and source code for the ROCm platform have been released and are available under the roc-1.0 branch of the following GitHub repositories:
+The latest tested version of the drivers, tools, libraries and source code for the ROCm platform have been released and are available under the roc-1.0.0 tag of the following GitHub repositories:

 * [ROCK-Kernel-Driver](https://github.com/RadeonOpenCompute/ROCK-Kernel-Driver/tree/dev)